 Aidbox supports Two Factor Authentication with TOTP (time-based one-time passwords).
 This article explains how to enable 2FA for a user, login with one-time password, and get an access token for your application.
 Familiarity with OAuth 2.0 and TOTP is suggested.
-All examples are executable in Aidbox REST console.

 Name of the TOTP token issuer that is shown in authenticator

 Number of previous tokens that are considered valid.
 Used to improve user experience if standard 30 seconds token lifetime is not enough.